fansalon/TEconsensus/README.md

 ## **RepBase** ##

+Please note how RepBase database is no more freely available and an account is needed to retrieve the TE consensus sequences in fasta format.

+If you have an account on the GIRI RepBase database (https://www.girinst.org) the best solution is to download the TE consensus of interest directly from the website.
+Otherwise, if you have the RepBaseRepeatMaskerEdition-XXXX.tar.gz file, having no longer a valid account, you may consider to query the database through the RepeatMasker software following the below-reported instructions.

-Please note how RepBase database is no more freely available.
-The following instructions assume you have the RepBase database by your own (the required file is named RepBaseRepeatMaskerEdition-XXXX.tar.gz).
+The following instructions assume you have the RepBase database copy by your own (the required file is named RepBaseRepeatMaskerEdition-XXXX.tar.gz).

 **Installation**